 🖼️Step-by-Step Photo Instructions

-Place over direct heat.
+Place over direct heat on the grill grate.

 Grill until the chicken turns from a pink color to white along the edge (about 5 minutes).
 You will see the white moving up the sides.
-Flip and grill another approximate 4-5 minutes until internal temperature is 165°.
+Flip and grill another approximate 4-5 minutes until the internal temperature is 165°.
 Time will vary with the size and thickness of the tender and your exact grill temperature.

 - 6 Chicken tenders - or as many as needed